-Elected to the Board of Directors were: Kenneth Avery, Russell H. Bennett, Betty Bridgman, Mrs. Bernard Bowron, Earle Brown, Dorothy W. Binder, Elizabeth Carpenter, Martha Crone, Marion Cross, Whitney Eastman, Lloyd Hale, Walter Lehnert, Alice Martin, Leonard Odell, Leonard F. Ramberg, Carl W. Rawson, Mrs. Robert Strange, Edda Tolg.
+Elected to the Board of Directors were: Kenneth Avery, Russell H. Bennett, Betty Bridgman, Mrs. Bernard Bowron, Earle Brown, Dorothy W. Binder, Elizabeth Carpenter, Martha Crone, Marion Cross, Whitney Eastman, Lloyd Hale, Walter Lehnert, Alice Martin, Leonard Odell, Leonard F. Ramberg, Carl W. Rawson, Mrs. Robert Strange, Ebba Tolg.

 New directors Mrs Bridgman and Mr. Eastman would have a long history with the Friends Board.

-At the Board Meeting following, Dorothy Binder was reelected President; Leonard F. Ramberg was elected Vice-President and Martha Crone was reelected Secretary/Treasurer and she continued as editor of the Fringed Gentian™ and as membership secretary.
+At the Board Meeting following, Dorothy Binder was reelected President; Leonard F. Ramberg was elected Vice-President and Martha Crone was reelected Secretary/Treasurer and she continued as editor of The Fringed Gentian™ and as membership secretary.

 It was voted to give $500 to the Board of Park Commissioners to assist in maintenance of the Wild Flower Garden, the same amount as in past years since the founding of the Friends in 1952.

 In the Garden, Gardener Ken Avery reports that the spring flowers were not at their best due to the very cold spring weather.
 He was referring to April when daily temperature maximums were usually below the averages for those days.
 There was even a 5 inch snowfall around April 15th.
 Even in May and June the daily minimum temperatures were below average many days.

 It was however, a very good year for spring birding with an unusually large number of species being seen.
 Ken reported that: